 A crane operator is required to get re-certified after 5 years.
 They are also required to get their recertification in the last 12 months of their active license.
 A certified crane operator that waits too long to get recertified (after their license’s expiration date) must go through the process from the start.

 How Much Does It Cost to Get Certified as a Crane Operator?

-To become a certified operator, you will need to undergo crane operator training as well as take a written and practical exam.
-Total Equipment Training offers accreditation through the National Commission for Crane Operators.
+Total Equipment Training offers accreditation through NCCCO.
+To become a certified operator, you will need to undergo crane operator training, as well as take, a written and practical exam.
 Training costs will vary based on the method of training.
 Employers are required to provide training for their operators.
 Total Equipment Training provides site-specific crane training and, if needed, certification.
-On the National Commission for the Certification of Crane Operators (NCCCO) website, you can see the prices listed for the written, computer-based, and practical exams.

 Do You Need a CDL to Operate a Crane?

 If your job requires that you drive the crane on the open road, you will need a CDL.
 It is possible to have one person drive a crane to a location and another person actually operate the crane.
 This is very counterproductive and wasteful, so we recommend employees operating cranes be licensed and trained in all roles.

 Apart from various types of cranes, equipment operators such as tower crane operators, and mobile crane operators require specialized training, you will be handling the complex tasks of levers, wheels, and pedals for moving heavy materials safely.
 The basic task of a crane operator includes moving up the heavy machinery along with other substances with a crane, which is specially built for that purpose.

 Additionally, besides operating the equipment, you will also need to ensure whether the operations are been undertaken safely to check out the equipment maintenance comprising of keeping the safety and maintenance logs.